$367,973Average Value$209Average Price per Sq Ft3Homes For Sale

 Residents can drive along I-27 and find scattered businesses in strip malls, from gas stations to chains like Dollar General.
 Just off the interstate is an Amarillo staple named Green Chile Willy's, a local Southern-style restaurant that's been serving the community for over 15 years.
 For a more extensive commercial area, many residents will head about 8 miles up Coulter Street into Amarillo’s southwest corridor, where there's a Walmart Supercenter, Lowe's, Natural Grocers and several banking locations.
 "Since you're right in the middle, you can practically split your time between Amarillo and Canyon," White says.
 "Amarillo has bigger options, I'd say."

-Green Chile Willy's has been around long enough to become a local favorite.
+Green Chile Willy's has been a local favorite in Mescalero Park for over a decade.

 1/2